 Any summer school work must be approved by the administration in advance of taking a course in order for credit to be given in summer school.
 Summer school may be required for promotion.
 Summer courses may be offered at or through MCS.
 Required courses cannot be taken in summer school in advance of the year required.
-Students approved for courses not available at MCS Summer School may attend Mobile Public Summer School or other accredited summer school with administrative approval.
+Students approved for courses not available at MCS Summer School may attend other accredited summer schools with administrative approval.
 Grades earned in approved summer school courses count toward a student's GPA.